Okay ya'll, grab your favorite beverage and let's get to work on creating a totally awesome style guide for your brand!

 What vibe do you want your brand to give off?
 Do you want it to be funny?
 Sarcastic?
 Serious?
 Playful?

-Which ... you know ... is fine and everything but might be a tad confusing to your readers.
+Which ... you know ... having multiple personalities is fine and everything but might be a tad confusing to your audience.

 12. Write down blog post specifics (if you have a blog for your business.)